 During a skin biopsy, a piece of skin is removed under a local anesthesia and examined using a microscope.
-There are different types of skin biopsy include shave biopsy, punch biopsy, and excisional biopsy.
+The different types of skin biopsy include shave biopsy, punch biopsy, and excisional biopsy.
 Skin biopsies are performed to diagnose skin growths, skin conditions, and skin cancers.
 Read more: Skin Biopsy Article

 Multimedia: Slideshows, Images & Quizzes

 Skin Quiz: Acne, Dry Skin, Dandruff & More

 What's that all over you?
 Skin, of course!
 Test your knowledge of your most amazing organ with the Skin Quiz!

 What causes skin cancer?
 Take our Skin Cancer Quiz to learn about the risks, symptoms, causes, and treatments for this common...

 Picture of Squamous Cell Carcinoma 1

 Cancer that begins in squamous cells -- thin, flat cells that look under the microscope like fish scales.
 See a picture of...

 An atypical mole whose appearance is different from that of a common ordinary mole.
 See a picture of Dysplastic Nevus and learn...

 The most common type of skin cancer, a disease in which the cancer cells resemble the basal cells of the epidermis, the outer...